DominoKit/domino-mvp/documentation/presenters.md

 Routing in domino-mvp is all about sending the presenter command and handling the life-cycle of the presenter.

-In Domino-mvp we control the presenter routing through three different mechanisms, **URL Token based routing**, **Events dependency**, and **Parent/Child relation** or a combination of any of the three.

 - #### **URL Token routing**